diamond-one/Eurorack-Euclidean-Sequencer/README.md

 # Euclidean Sequencer Arduino Sketch

+## Status
+**Planned Features:
+**
+Change Tempo to an external input
+Reset all with a long button press
+Add length control for each sequence
+Add offset control
+Make encoder increment 1 step at a time (currently 2 steps) Add LED indicator to show which sequencer you're using Map BPM to a non-linear increment

+**Currently Working Features:
+**
+BPM, Pulse, Length pots

 ## Overview

 This Arduino sketch implements a Euclidean sequencer that generates rhythmic patterns based on user-defined parameters.
 The sequencer can be controlled using a rotary encoder, button, and analog potentiometers.
 It outputs sequences of 1s and 0s, representing beats and rests, which can be used to trigger external musical instruments or visual displays.